micropython/micropython/docs/esp32/pcnt.rst

         factor as **click per count**, **mm per count**, **inch per count** etc.

       - *match1* and *match2* set a counter match value.
 When the counter matches these values, a callback function can be called. *irq* method sets the callback function.
+They are 0 by default.

 Methods
 -------